-If you prefer to configure data scrubbing in a central place, you can let Sentry handle data scrubbing.
-Upon arrival, Sentry immediately applies server-side scrubbing and guarantees that personal information is never stored.
+If you prefer to configure data scrubbing in a central place, you can let Sentry handle it.
+When an event arrives, Sentry will immediately apply server-side scrubbing.

-If you cannot send PII outside your infrastructure, but you still prefer to configure data scrubbing in a centralized place, configure your SDK to send events to Relay.
-Relay uses the privacy settings configured in Sentry, and scrubs PII before forwarding data to Sentry.
+If you can't send PII outside your infrastructure, but still prefer to configure data scrubbing in a centralized place, configure your SDK to send events to Relay, which uses the privacy settings configured in Sentry, and scrubs PII before forwarding any data.

 If you must enforce strict data privacy requirements, you can configure SDKs to scrub PII using the

-before-sendhooks, which prevents data from being collected on the device.
+beforeSendTransactionhooks, which will prevent data from being collected on the device.
 This may require you to replicate the same logic across your applications, and may impact performance.

 Relay responds very quickly to requests.
 Installing Relay close to your infrastructure will further improve the response time when sending events.
 This installation approach can particularly reduce the roundtrip time in remote locations.

-By default, SDKs need to be configured with a Data Source Name (DSN) that points to
+By default, SDKs need to be configured with a Data Source Name (

 sentry.io.
 If you need to restrict all HTTP communication to a custom domain name, Relay can act as an opaque proxy that reliably forwards events to Sentry.